Unknots/bitcoin/README.md

 Development Process
 -------------------

-Development generally happens as a chaotic rebellion against [Bitcoin Core](https://github.com/bitcoin/bitcoin), with changes untangled and merged into Unknots for each release, because we don’t play by the rules.
+Development in Bitcoin Unknots is a wild, untamed adventure—we break free from the shackles of [Bitcoin Core](https://github.com/bitcoin/bitcoin) and let innovation run wild!
+There are no rules, only possibilities: every release is a chance to redefine what Bitcoin can be.

-Even if your pull request to Core gets rejected for being too wild, or if your feature is deemed “too free” for Core (e.g., it removes all filters, embraces Ordinals, or lets the blockchain run wild), it might just find a home in Bitcoin Unknots.
-In this case, fling a pull request at the [Unknots GitHub](https://github.com/bitcoinunknots/bitcoin) for review and consideration.
-If accepted, you’re expected to maintain your untamed branch in your own repository, and it’ll be automatically merged into new releases of Unknots—because we love your reckless spirit!
+Got a crazy idea that Core won’t touch? (e.g., it removes all filters, embraces Ordinals, or lets the blockchain run wild with massive data payloads?)
+Bring it to Bitcoin Unknots!
+Fling a pull request at the [Unknots GitHub](https://github.com/bitcoinunknots/bitcoin) for review and consideration.
+If it vibes with our mission of total freedom, it’s in—no strings attached!
+You can maintain your untamed branch in your own repository, and it’ll be automatically merged into new releases of Unknots—because we’re all about empowering your wildest dreams!

 Developer IRC can be found on Freenode at #bitcoin-rebels, where the free spirits hang out.